TritonDataCenter/sdc-docker/docs/guide/README.md

 ## Current Status

 The Docker Engine for SDC is currently in alpha and under heavy development.
-The current focus is on stabilization and filling out support for *running* Docker containers.
-Support for building images (`docker build`) is forthcoming.
+The current focus is on stabilization and filling out support for *building* and *running* Docker containers.
 Please [report issues](https://github.com/joyent/sdc-docker/issues),
 give us feedback or discuss on [#joyent IRC on freenode.net](irc://freenode.net/#joyent).